Subspace-Configurable Networks: Implementation details

 \subsection{Datasets and architectures}

-\fakeparagraph{Configuration network used to learn the $D$-dimensional $\beta$-space} Throughout all experiments we used the same configuration network architecture featuring one fully-connected layer comprising 64 neurons.
-Depending on the input (whether 2 values for 2D rotation and translation, 6 values for 3D rotation, and 1 value for all other considered transfromations), the configuration network contains $64(input\_size+1) + 65D$ trainable parameters.
+\paragraph{Configuration network.} Throughout all experiments we used the configuration network featuring one fully-connected layer comprising 64 neurons.
+Depending on the input (whether 2 values for 2D rotation and translation, 6 values for 3D rotation, and 1 value for all other considered transformations), the configuration network contains $64\cdot(input\_size+1) + 65\cdot D$ trainable parameters.
 Note that $D$ is the size the the configuration network's output.
 The architecture includes the bias term.
 For example, for 2D rotation with 3 outputs, the configuration network has 387 parameters.

-We test configuration space hypothesis using SCNs on five dataset-architecture pairs described below.
+We test the performance of SCNs on five dataset-architecture pairs described below.
 For MLPs and ShallowCNNs we vary architectures' width and depth to understand the impact of network capacity on efficiency of SCNs for different $D$.
 To scale up along the width dimension, we double the number of neurons in each hidden layer.
 When increasing depth, we increase the number of layers of the same width.
 To improve training efficiency for deeper networks (deeper than 3 layers), we use BatchNorm layers~\citep{ioffe2015batch} when scaling up MLPs and ShallowCNNs along the depth dimension.
-The number of parameters for the network architectures specified below (excluding BatchNorm parameters) is only for a single inference network $\gG$. $D$ base models of this size are learned when training a SCN.
+The number of parameters for the network architectures specified below (excluding BatchNorm parameters) is only for a single inference network $\mathcal{G}$. $D$ base models of this size are learned when training a SCN.

-\fakeparagraph{MLPs on FMNIST} FMNIST~\citep{xiao2017fashionmnist} is the simplest dataset considered in this work.
+\paragraph{MLPs on FMNIST.} FMNIST~\citep{xiao2017fashionmnist} is the simplest dataset considered in this work.
 The dataset includes 60'000 images for training and 10'000 images for testing.
 The dataset is available under the MIT License.\footnote{\url{https://github.com/zalandoresearch/fashion-mnist}} We use MLPs of varying width $w$ and depth $l$ to evaluate the impact of the dense network capacity on SCNs.
 The number of parameters of the MLP inference network for 10 output classes scales as follows: